First Time Maputo

 Mozambique and Maputo Attractions

-After its long civil war, Maputo is slowly recapturing its former glory as a tourist destination.
-There are many attractions in Maputo and throughout Mozambique, including stunning beaches and nature reserves.
+After the civil war, Maputo is recapturing its former glory as a tourist destination.
+It’s a lively city, and attractions include stunning beaches and lush nature reserves.

-Maputo Central Market – fragrant open market with a constant “hub of activity” housed in a beautiful Victorian building.
+Maputo Central Market – fragrant, colorful open market in a Victorian building.
 Vendors offer fresh fruit and vegetables, spices, handicrafts, basketware, carvings, and more.
-Tourists are wise to beware of pickpockets working the market!

-Cathedral Nossa Senhora da Conceicao (Our Lady of Conception) – a well-known landmark in Praça da Independencia (Independence Square).
+Cathedral Nossa Senhora da Conceicao (Our Lady of Conception) – well-known Praça da Independencia (Independence Square) landmark.
 The cathedral has a tall single spire.

-Iglesia de San Antonio de la Polana (Saint Antonio Catholic Church) – built in the shape of an inverted flower.
+Iglesia de San Antonio de la Polana (Saint Antonio Church) – church built like an inverted flower.

 Statue of Samora Machel – Samora Machel was Mozambique’s first President from 1975 to 1986.
-Machel died in an air crash in South Africa under suspicious circumstances.
-His statue is a prominent feature in Praça da Independência.
+He died in an air crash in South Africa under suspicious circumstances.
+His statue is a prominent feature in Maputo’s Praça da Independência.

-Jardim Tunduru Botanical Gardens – designed in 1885 by British gardener Thomas Honney who created landscapes for the Sultan of Turkey and King of Greece.
+Jardim Tunduru Botanical Gardens – designed in 1885 by British gardener Thomas Honney who created ornamental gardens and landscapes for the Sultan of Turkey and King of Greece.

 Museu da Moeda (Money Museum) – also known as Casa Amarela or Yellow House is the oldest standing building still in use in Maputo.
-Damaged during the civil war, the simple structure was “beautifully restored with old street lamps above the doors”.
+Damaged during the civil war, the “simple structure was beautifully restored”.

 Praca dos Trabalhadores (Workers Square) – a statue commemorating Mozambican soldiers who fell in World War I.